BooRuleDie/codealert/READMe.md

 # Installation

-I've already prepared a file named **prepare.sh** to install all dependencies and software like PostreSQL.
-However, it's important to note that the tool was made to run on **Ubuntu 20.04** so ifP you're using any other OS, it might not work.
+I've already prepared a file named **prepare.sh** to install all dependencies and software like PostgreSQL.
+However, it's important to note that the tool was made to run on **Ubuntu 20.04** so if you're using any other OS, it might not work.

 ### confidentail.json